 Potential investors in the Units or the pre-funded units who are U.S. taxpayers should be aware that we anticipate that we may be classified as a "passive foreign investment company" or "PFIC" for the current tax year and future tax years.
-If the Company is a PFIC for any year during a U.S. taxpayer's holding period of Common Shares, Pre-Funded Warrants, Warrants or Warrant Shares (as defined below), then such U.S. taxpayer generally will be required to treat any gain realized upon a disposition of the Common Shares, Pre-Funded Warrants, Warrants or Warrant Shares or any so-called "excess distribution" received on its Common Shares, Pre-Funded Warrants and Warrant Shares, as ordinary income, and to pay an interest charge on a portion of such gain or distribution.
-Subject to certain limitations, these tax consequences may be mitigated if a U.S. taxpayer makes a timely and effective QEF Election (as defined below) with respect to the Common Shares.
-A U.S. taxpayer generally may not make a QEF Election with respect to the Warrants or U.S. taxpayer who makes a timely and effective QEF Election generally earnings for any year in which the Company is a PFIC, whether or not the Company distributes any amounts to its shareholders.
+If the Company is a PFIC for any year during a U.S. taxpayer's holding period of Common Shares, Pre-Funded Warrants or Warrant Shares (as defined below), then such U.S. taxpayer generally will be required to treat any gain realized upon a disposition of the Common Shares, Pre-Funded Warrants or Warrant Shares or any so-called "excess distribution" received on its Common Shares, Pre-Funded Warrants and Warrant Shares, as ordinary income, and to pay an interest charge on a portion of such gain or distribution.
+Subject to certain limitations, these tax consequences may be mitigated if a U.S. taxpayer makes a timely and effective QEF Election (as defined below) with respect to the Common Shares, Pre-Funded Warrants and Warrant Shares or a Mark-to-Market Election (as defined below) with respect to the Common Shares and Warrant Shares.
+A U.S. taxpayer generally may not make a QEF Election with respect to the Warrants or Warrants.
+A U.S. taxpayer who makes a timely and effective QEF Election generally must report on a current basis its share of the Company's net capital gain and ordinary earnings for any year in which the Company is a PFIC, whether or not the Company distributes any amounts to its shareholders.
 A U.S. taxpayer who makes the Mark-to-Market Election generally must include as ordinary income each year the excess of the fair market value of the Common Shares or Warrant Shares over the taxpayer's basis therein.
-This paragraph is qualified in its entirety by the discussion below und
+This paragraph is qualified in its entirety by the discussion below under the heading "Material United States Federal Income Tax Considerations - Passive Foreign Investment Company Rules."
+Each potential investor who is a U.S. taxpayer should consult its own tax advisor regarding the tax consequences of the PFIC rules and the acquisition, ownership, and dispositio